Gilead (novel): Companion novels

-Robinson has used characters and events from Gilead in three subsequent novels to date.
-Home (2008) retells events of the story from the perspective of their friends and neighbors the Boughtons.
-Lila (2014) retells the Ames's courtship and marriage from her perspective.
-Jack (2020) tells the story of the Boughtons' black sheep, further detailing his relationship with a woman of color, a union unknown to his family.
+Robinson has used characters and events from Gilead in three subsequent novels.
+Home (2008) retells events of the story from the perspective of their friends and neighbors, the Boughtons.
+Lila (2014) retells Ames's courtship and marriage from her perspective.
+Jack (2020) tells the story of the Boughtons' black sheep, detailing his relationship with a woman of color, a union unknown to his family.